Boavista F.C.: Stadium

 The Estádio do Bessa (later Estádio do Bessa XXI) is Boavista's home ground, used for football and occasionally for music concerts.
 The stadium was first used in 1911, then known as 'Campo do Bessa'.

 The stadium had several renovations in its history, namely in 1967–72, where turf was installed as well as floodlights.
 Like other stadiums used in UEFA Euro 2004, the stadium was rebuilt for the competition, but on top of the old stands, and each one of them at a different time, allowing Boavista to continue playing there.
-It cost €45,164,726, from which €7,785,735 were supported from the Portuguese state, and featured an all-seater capacity of 28,263 spectators.
+It cost €45,409,134 to build, from which €7,785,735 were supported from the Portuguese state, and featured an all-seater capacity of 28,263 spectators.
 Plans for improvement actually existed before the organization of the Euro 2004 was given to Portugal in 1999, and by then, the first works were already underway.
 It was designed by Grupo 3 Arquitectura.

 The stadium has also been used several times in matches of the Portuguese national team.